 Before I started using tmux, I’d hear it mentioned frequently.
-It always sounded cool, and while there’s no shortage of great information on the web about what tmux is, it was never entirely clear to me how it would dramatically improve my development workflow.
-After using tmux for a few years, I’ve come to rely on its ability to streamline several aspects of my development process.
+Tmux always sounded cool, and while there’s no shortage of great information on the web about what tmux is, it was never entirely clear to me how it would dramatically improve my development workflow.
+After starting as a beginner and using tmux for a few years, I’ve come to rely on its ability to streamline several aspects of my development process.
 Thanks to tmux, my workflow is now more organized, more automated, and easier to customize.
-My hope is that by sharing a few concrete examples of how tmux has helped me, it may help others better understand what might be gained by taking tmux for a spin.
+My hope is that by sharing a few concrete examples of how tmux has helped me, it may help other beginners better understand what might be gained by taking tmux for a spin.

 This post assumes that you’re familiar with the basic vocabulary of tmux, concepts like sessions, panes, and windows.
 A tmux window functions much like a terminal tab; a session is a collection of related windows (think tabs); and each window can be split into horizontal or vertical sections called panes.
 Each pane behaves as if it were its own terminal, sourcing your dot files, managing distinct environment variables, and so on.
 For a more comprehensive intro, here’s a great resource to get you up to speed.